-Masks For Extraordinary People are a collective of volunteers in South East London, and beyond, making funky washable two-layer filter-pocketed face masks for dedicated people whose jobs or lives have become extraordinarily challenging.
+Masks For Extraordinary People is a non-profit volunteer organisation in SE London making fabulous funky facemasks, from home, for people whose lives have become extraordinarily challenging.

-Each mask is uniquely made from recycled materials such as bed sheets, duvet covers, t-shirts and all sorts of beautiful printed fabrics, generously donated or sourced locally.
+When we started, each mask was uniquely made from recycled materials such as bed sheets, duvet covers, t-shirts and all sorts of beautiful printed fabrics, generously donated or sourced locally.
+After extensive wearing, testing and reading around the issue we now produce 3-layer cotton masks which offer good levels of filtering and comfort, with soft cotton ties that can be tied around the back of the head in a number of ways, relieving pressure on the ears.
 They're washable, reusable, environmentally friendly, protective and, dare it be said, desirable fashion accessories.

 Founded during the first weeks of lockdown by Corinne McManus, who ordinarily runs her fashion print company, Atom Designs, selling unique artwork for fashion and sports companies worldwide, along with her life-partner Ben Roberts, a photographer, they started with enough unique printed fabric swatches in a huge range of different styles to make the first 1500 masks before needing to find different fabrics.